titipata/google_scholar_scoreboard/README.md

 Real time citation from Google Scholar.
 Create the scoreboard of citations of people in the lab.
 This version, we are using ipython notebook to run our created code.

-We can simply see the code on notebook viewer: http://nbviewer.ipython.org/github/titipata/google_scholar_scoreboard/blob/master/Google%20Scholar%20-%20Kording%20Lab.ipynb
+We can simply see ipython notebook code on notebook viewer: http://nbviewer.ipython.org/github/titipata/google_scholar_scoreboard/blob/master/Google%20Scholar%20-%20Kording%20Lab.ipynb

 Requirements